-I'm a gamer who cares more about the fun than the graphics.
-I'm still thinking that Deus Ex and Half-Life are some of the greatest games ever made.
+I'm a gamer who cares more about the enjoyment than the graphics.
+I still believe that Deus Ex and ICO are some of the greatest games ever made.
 If I had a better computer, I would already be learning how to make mods and the like, but for now, I'm a english-spanish translator.

 Ode to Master Carmack!

 It awesome to finish the game, look at the stats and say: Holy sh*t, did I do all that?

 Awesome game.
 Almost repetitive, if not for the varied locations and situations.